-How will the Office of the Public Service Commissioner (OPSC) manage your information?
+How will PSC manage your information?

 Any personal information you provide to us will be treated as private and confidential and managed in accordance with the Privacy and Personal Information Protection Act 1998 (PPIP Act).
 The information will be used and disclosed for the purpose of providing guidance to you, or a directly related purpose, as well as to assess the effectiveness of the guidance provided.
 The information may be used for an additional purpose with your consent and will also be used and disclosed to meet legal responsibilities or as otherwise required or authorised by law.